-\\ correlation is significant at the 0.01 level (2-tailed) \ correlation is significant at the 0.05 level (2-tailed)
+\ correlation is significant at the 0.01 level (2-tailed) \ correlation is significant at the 0.05 level (2-tailed)

-Pearson's correlation to investigate the relation between the time at which the APGAR score reached 8 to the age of the children, performance of the picture description task and general conversation tasks general conversation task and the picture description task decreases.
+Pearson's correlation to investigate the relation between the time at which the APGAR score reached 8 to the age of the children, performance of the picture description task and general conversation tasks

+This table above indicates that when the delay in birth cry increases the performance or the score obtained in both the general conversation task and the picture description task decreases.
 This shows a negative correlation which is inversely proportional to the variables taken.
 This finding was highly significant.
-The pearson's correlation, r value was (negative) -0.952\\ and the p value was 0.000\\.
+The pearson's correlation, r value was -0.952\\ and the p value was 0.000\\.